- Search The Registry

 On this date in 1909, Mechanics and Farmers Bank in Durham, N. C., opened for business.
 It is an African American savings and loan institution.

 As a state-chartered commercial bank, M&FB was organized in 1907 under a charter issued by the Legislature of the State of North Carolina.
-The original incorporaters were a group of nine businessmen: R. B. Fitzgerald, J. S. Dodson, J. R. Hawkins, John Merrick, Aaron M. Moore, W. G. Pearson, James E. Shepard, G. W. Stephens, and Stanford L. Warren.
+The original incorporators were a group of nine businessmen: R. B. Fitzgerald, J. S. Dodson, J. R. Hawkins, John Merrick, Aaron M. Moore, W. G. Pearson, James E. Shepard, G. W. Stephens, and Stanford L. Warren.

-The first building, located at 112 West Parrish Street, was rented from North Carolina Mutual Life Insurance Company.
+The first building, 112 West Parrish Street, was rented from North Carolina Mutual Life Insurance Company.
 Since 1922, the main office of the bank has been located at 114-116 West Parrish Street.
-This space was also rented from North Carolina Mutual Life Insurance Company until 1965 when the Bank purchased the building.
+This space was also rented from North Carolina Mutual Life Insurance Company until 1965, when the Bank purchased the building.

-Throughout M&FB’s existence, Dr. George Adams was cashier and the principal employee until his death in 1918.
-In 1921, Mechanics and Farmers Bank and the Fraternal Bank and Trust Company, a bank that was also operated by Blacks, merged and operated from downtown Durham.
+Throughout M&FB’s existence, Dr. George Adams was the cashier and the principal employee until he died in 1918.
+In 1921, Mechanics and Farmers Bank and the Fraternal Bank and Trust Company, a bank also operated by Blacks, merged and operated from downtown Durham.

 Mechanics and Farmers Bank is the first lending institution in North Carolina to receive a Certificate of Authority from the Federal Housing Administration (FHA) in 1935.
 In recent years, M&FB has become the pioneer in stimulating and financing the construction of low-income housing in North Carolina.

-The bank traditionally has been a dominant force in stimulating Black entrepreneurship in North Carolina as well.
+The bank has traditionally been a dominant force in stimulating Black entrepreneurship in North Carolina.
 In 1987, Black Enterprise Magazine chose M&FB as “Bank of the Year.”
-Mechanics and Farmers Bank now has approximately 75 employees in its eight offices.
-In 1999 the banks shareholders agreed to incorporate M&F Bancorp, Inc. to act as a holding company.
+Mechanics and Farmers Bank now have approximately 75 employees in its eight offices.
+In 1999 the bank's shareholders agreed to incorporate M&F Bancorp, Inc. as a holding company.
 Mechanics and Farmers Bank subsequently became its subsidiary.
-The company suffered its first annual net financial loss in its history in 2016.
+The company suffered its first annual net financial loss in 2016.